2023 Most Popular Public Health Bachelor's Degree Schools

 After completing their Bachelor's Degree, public health graduates from USF Tampa carry an average student debt load of $25,527.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $205.

-Read full report on Public Health at University of South Florida - Main Campus
+Full Public Health at University of South Florida - Main Campus Report

-Texas A&M University - College Station came in at #20 in this year’s edition of the Most Popular Public Health Bachelor’s Degree Schools ranking.
+Texas A&M University - College Station ranked #20 on this year’s Most Popular Public Health Bachelor’s Degree Schools list.
 Located in the medium-sized city of College Station, Texas A&M College Station is a public college with a very large student population.

 About 80% of the students majoring in public health at the school are women while 20% are male.